ManuelVargas1251/ChordFinder/readme.md

 	A major, 2nd Inversion

 ##Development
-Currently I'm working on adding 7th chords as well as their inversions.
-Also adding intervals when only two notes are inputted.
-Lastly I'd like to be able to define extended chords (11 & 13 chords) with only 4 notes e.i.
-GFAE: G13.
+Currently I'm working on adding [7th chords](https://en.wikipedia.org/wiki/Seventh_chord) as well as their inversions.
+Also adding [intervals](https://en.wikipedia.org/wiki/Interval_(music)) when only two notes are inputted.
+Lastly I'd like to be able to define [extended chords](https://en.wikipedia.org/wiki/Extended_chord) (11 & 13 chords) with only 4 notes:

+Input:

+	G F A E

+Output:

+	G 13

 Since the last update I realized I could probably make tons of improvments in my code and port this to java and make an app out of it so this update will probably be the last.